ritasabri/rita-cyber-ed/cloud-lab/Read.md

 ## What this is

 Students step into the role of a **junior security analyst at FirstTrust Bank**, which has just migrated to AWS.
-With read-only access to the production environment, they inspect six AWS services, flag the five real misconfigurations, and — crucially — learn to tell a true misconfiguration apart from a resource that is **public by design**.
+With read-only access to the production environment, they inspect six AWS services, flag the five real misconfigurations, and  learn to tell a true misconfiguration apart from a resource that is **public by design**.
 The lab runs as a 45-minute lesson and needs no AWS account, no API keys, and no budget.

 ---